patrickhuber/go-abstractions/README.md

-# go-abstractions
+# go-xplat

-A go abstractions library for difficult to test functions in stdlib
+A go cross platform library with abstractions for standard lib global functions.

 ## using